 If you have completed all PhD program requirements except the thesis proposal and the actual thesis, you may qualify for the MPhil, “Master of Philosophy”, see above.

 Dr. Bar can remain your “research advisor”.
 However, all doctoral students must have an advisor who is a regular faculty member in the department.
 If your research advisor does not happen to be a regular faculty member in this department, then you in addition need a “departmental advisor” who is.
 The departmental advisor is typically arranged by your research advisor, but you also have say in this, discuss with your research advisor.
 Your departmental advisor represents you at Black Friday meetings (although your research advisor is also supposed to attend), so make sure to meet with your departmental advisor shortly before each Black Friday meeting.
-Additional information is available here.I'm not really interested in my advisor's project.
-What should I do?
+Additional information is available here.

 Discuss the problem with your advisor.
 If you find it difficult to approach your advisor about this, you might want to discuss your concerns first with the PhD Chair and/or the Department Chair.
 You may possibly want to change advisors.
 However, there are special concerns regarding students funded as graduate research assistants (GRAs), in particular you cannot start working for another faculty member while your old advisor is still paying you (unless of course your old advisor agrees to this).
-Look here for further information.My advisor left the faculty.
-What do I do?
+Look here for further information.

 Your previous advisor can continue to be your research advisor, if agreeable to both parties.
 However, you will also need a departmental advisor, a departmental faculty member who is still here, in that case.
 If your previous research advisor is not agreeable to continuing in the capacity, then he/she should have helped you find a new advisor before leaving.
 If that is not the case, then you must contact prospective advisors pronto.
 Also consult either the PhD Chair or the Department Chair asap.
 In most cases you will be granted only one semester to find another advisor, or face termination from the program.
 You should contact directly any specific faculty members working in your area(s) of interest, look here for the faculty’s “research interests”.
 Please do not send a “form letter” to a half dozen or more faculty, since these will usually be ignored.
 Carefully review the background, interests, and current directions of faculty members before contacting them – and then explain your qualifications and experience specifically relevant to their research programs.
 Request an interview – but do so far in advance, do not just “show up” at the faculty member’s door expecting him/her to be available.